Yarick-Workshop/Rotating-Sonar-Client/README.md

-# Rotating-Sonar-Desjtop-Client
+# Rotating-Sonar-Client
-A desctop client to visualise data from Rotating-Sonar-Arduino
+A desktop client to visualise data from Rotating-Sonar-Arduino